PeterCamilleri/format_engine/README.md

 format string can be seen in the above sample as the first string in the Variable

-Sets and Regex work by looking into the input string with their regular expression.
+Sets and Regexes work by looking into the input string with their regular expression.
 Both are only ever used when parsing, never for formatting.
 They are executed by first looking up their long name, listed first, and then if the long name is not found, their short name, listed second is tried.